ConquerorCletus/my_config/README.md

 # How to install Neovim
-I make use of neovim, still vim but allow a wider use of more integrated plugins, which you can use to build your customDevelopment environment.
+I make use of neovim, still vim but allow a wider use of more integrated plugins, which you can use to build your ***Custom Development Environment (CDE) or Personal Development Environment (PDE)***.
 These are the steps to install neovim on your linux(ubuntu) system.
 You can install it by using the apt command like this:
 ###
     sudo apt-get install neovim